 - No unlimited data plan

-You'll first need a device (either unlocked or not unlocked) that is eligible with Verizon Wireless.
-If the device is compatible with the service, then it will be able to be equipped with a prepaid plan (with the exception of Windows Mobile and most Push to Talk devices).
+To utilize Verizon's BYOD service, you'll first need a device (either unlocked or not unlocked) that is eligible with Verizon Wireless.
+If the device is compatible with the service, then it will be able to be equipped with a prepay plan or a post-pay plan (with the exception of Windows Mobile and most Push to Talk devices).
 Like T-Mobile, you may also transfer your current mobile number to Verizon.
-All you need to do is call the Prepaid Customer Service.
 But to fully activate an eligible Verizon Wireless phone, you need to either visit VerizonWireless.com/activate or dial *22898 from the phone you want to activate.
 Unfortunately, it's highly unlikely that you'll be able to use Verizon's SIM card on another provider's device.
 You'll more than likely have to obtain a new SIM card with that particular carrier.

-Beyond the BYO phone options, Verizon's coverage is quite broad and, for the most part, particularly strong.
+Beyond the BYO phone options, Verizon's coverage is quite broad and, for the most part, particularly strong, featuring high LTE speeds.
 For all the bells and whistles, as well as the extensive coverage, Verizon offers, the monthly charges are pretty costly.
-A phone bill could run high, even with an employee or school discount.
-But when it comes to Verizon, you're certainly paying for quality.
+A phone bill could run high, even with an employee or school discount, but when it comes to Verizon, you're certainly paying for quality.

 |Talk & Text||Unlimited|